Warren Spahn rumors, news

 -

 • Baseball history unpacked, April 11Emmett Ashford | Getty Images A M-W-F digest, replete with #Cubs, #MLB, and #MiLB content, gathered from reputable sources.
 The first black MLB umpire, Emmett Ashford*, debuts, and other stories for the discerning reader.
-On Mondays, Wednesdays, and Fridays, Bleed Cubbie Blue is pleased to present a light-hearted, Cubs-centric look at baseball’s colorful past, with plenty of the lore and v...2025See more articles Babe Ruth injury report
+On Mondays, Wednesdays, and Fridays, Bleed Cubbie Blue is pleased to present a light-hearted, Cubs-centric look at baseball’s colorful past, with plenty of the lore and v...2025Check it out Babe Ruth injury

 -

 • This Day in Braves History: Otis Nixon is suspended for violating baseball’s drug policyPhoto by Focus on Sport/Getty Images Braves Franchise History 1960: At the age of 39, Warren Spahn pitches a no-hitter beating the Phillies, 4-0.
 The crafty lefty sets an all-time Braves record with 15 strikeouts.
 1969: Juan Marichal blanks the Braves, 2-0, as the Giants regain first place.
-1991 Atlanta outfielder Otis Nixon is suspended for 60 days for violating baseball’s drug policy. ...2024Continue with Otis Nixon injury update
+1991 Atlanta outfielder Otis Nixon is suspended for 60 days for violating baseball’s drug policy. ...2024Continue with Otis Nixon injury

 Warren Spahn lifestyle